jakubfi/ninetracklab/README.md

-Virtual 9-Track Tape Drive (v9ttd) lets you decode digital images of PE/NRZ1 9-track tapes.
+Nine Track Lab lets you decode digital images of PE/NRZ1 9-track tapes.
 The idea behind the tool is that you can read tapes which are otherwise unreadable by the drive you have access to due to tape damage or format incompatibility.